Life can often feel like it’s go, go, go. Sometimes, we need to hit pause.

 Let’s get the day started.
 In the mornings, we like to do a little stretching and moving to wake up and rejuvenate our bodies.
 No matter your kids’ physical abilities or body types, movement is a great way to help them start understanding what feels right for their bodies and get the blood flowing.
 Switch up the routine and start your morning with one of these:

-- Yoga is a great way to get ourselves moving and in touch with how our bodies like to move.
-The great thing about yoga is that it can be done sitting, standing, or lying down—and we can be the judge of what will work best for our bodies at any given time.
+- Stretching is a great way to get ourselves moving and in touch with how our bodies like to move.
+The great thing about stretching is that it can be done sitting, standing, or lying down—and we can be the judge of what will work best for our bodies at any given time.
 Try yoga cards with instructions, Youtube videos, or kid yoga classes!

-- Not feeling the yoga?
+- Not feeling it?
 That’s ok!
 A morning dance party or just grooving to our favorite camp songs, like these, are also great to get moving and energized.

 - Prefer a different camp classic?
 Give aerobic stretching or a backyard game of catch a try if sports are more your child's thing.